 6.2 Online First publication

 Before submitting your manuscript to Journal of Strategic Contracting and Negotiation, please ensure you have read the Aims & Scope.

 Journal of Strategic Contracting and Negotiation publishes original research that contributes to the understanding of strategic contracting and negotiations.
 The Journal considers the following kinds of article for publication:

 The journal publishes empirical papers of high scholarly quality.
 Articles should be between 6000 – 8,000 words (including all footnotes and bibliography).
 Articles submitted which are substantially over the limit will be returned to the author for resubmission.

-The journal also publishes single-blind reviewed essays, which are shorter commentary pieces that aim to contribute insights, debates and critical discussion in the fields of contracting and negotiation.
+The journal also publishes single-anonymize reviewed essays, which are shorter commentary pieces that aim to contribute insights, debates and critical discussion in the fields of contracting and negotiation.
 Ideally essays should be around 3,000 words in length.
 Please see the essay guidelines here.